When we think about the world’s biggest killer, different things come to mind.

 Many people know that a type 2 diabetes diagnosis leads to an increased risk of cardiovascular disease, cancer, and dementia.

-However, high blood sugar levels (and hyperinsulinemia) are damaging alone–whether diabetes is present or not.
+However, high blood sugar levels (and hyperinsulinemia) has links to several different conditions.

 - Hyperinsulinemia has a “robust association” with a higher risk of Alzheimer’s disease (12).